sanjeevkomma/Spring-Boot/spring-boot-microservices/README.md

 # To Read
 * We use [Spring Cloud](https://spring.io/projects/spring-cloud) to develop Micro Services
 * [Netflix OSS](https://netflix.github.io/) components are Eureka, Hystrix, Zuul, Archaius
-* Below common features are implemented at API Gateway level
+* Below common features / cross cutting concerns are implemented at API Gateway level
 1. Authentication
 2. Autherization
 3. Logging
 4. Rate Limiting
 5. Security
+6. Monitoring
+7. Resilency --- the capacity to recover quickly from difficulties
-6. Service Aggregation
+8. Service Aggregation
 * http://localhost:<port>/{App-Name}/{URI}
 * Zuul API Gateway uses AppName in the URL to talk to Eureka Server and find the URL of the Micro Service
 * [Microservices Guide](https://martinfowler.com/microservices/)